marymettille/GettingStarted2.0/README.md

 ### Cypress
 - `docker-compose up cypress_server` starts up the cypress server
 - `yarn run cypress open` runs the cypress test runner

+### Rails
+- `docker-compose exec test FILEPATH` will test the rails test if your stack is down
+- `docker-compose exec test rails test  FILEPATH` will test the rails test of your choosing if your stack is up